Mull Accommodation: Best Places To Stay on Mull in 2026

-I’ve put together a list of my favourite places to stay, including budget-friendly hostels, mid-range B&Bs and spacious self-catered cottages.
+I’ve put together a list of the best places to stay, including places I’ve stayed myself and others that are consistently highly rated for location, comfort and value, from budget-friendly hostels to mid-range B&Bs and spacious self-catered cottages.

-Located in the Inner Hebrides on the west coast of Scotland, the Isle of Mull is fast becoming a popular travel destination for visitors drawn in by its wild open landscapes, rich wildlife, delicious food and proximity to the Treshnish Isles.
+Located in the Inner Hebrides on the west coast of Scotland, the Isle of Mull is a popular travel destination for visitors drawn to its wild, open landscapes, rich wildlife, delicious food, and proximity to the Treshnish Isles.

-Mull offers something for everyone, whether it’s nature, lively sailor’s pubs, iconic castles or cottages in the middle of nowhere.
+Mull offers something for everyone, whether it’s nature, lively sailors’ pubs, iconic castles or cottages in the middle of nowhere.
+Where you stay will shape your experience, especially given how spread out the island is.

-Whatever you’re willing to spend, you’re bound to find a cosy place to stay on Mull!
+Whatever you’re willing to spend, you’re bound to find a cosy place to stay!
+In this Mull accommodation guide, I’ll highlight:

 Need a quick answer?
 Here’s my top pick of where to stay: